Sacred Environment – visuals

 R Why the digeridoo?

 K The didgeridoo was suggested by Robert Nasveld.
 He had worked with Lies Beijerinck with the Radio Phil before, performing works by Peter Sculthorpe, a well known Australian composer.
 My initial response was that it would be hard to do that because many Australian composers added didge to their compositions in the 90s as a way to create a national identity in music.
 It was strongly criticised and deemed cultural appropriation insensitive to indigenous traditions.
 Having mulled it over and after meeting Lies I decided that it was a good idea to tackle this head on, using it as a key, and to find out where it would lead me, what the limitations would be and which open doors would open.
-Taking Lies with me to Australia and out into the bush, she taught me some of the knowledge she had learned through her own travels seeking mentorship with indigenous didgeridoo players.
+Taking Lies with me to Australia in May 2016, into the bush, she taught me some of the knowledge she had learned through her own travels seeking mentorship with indigenous didgeridoo players.
 She knows a lot, I would say much more than me.
-I found it an interesting intersection in that that Lies, being Dutch, has based her career on a tradition that lies in Australia.
+I found it an interesting intersection in that Lies, being Dutch, has based her career on a tradition that lies in Australia.
 I found her story fascinating and wanted to learn more.
-Robert commissioned a new giant “C” didge for Lies made especially to perform the Sculthorpe pieces.
+Robert commissioned a new giant “G” didge for Lies made especially to perform the Sculthorpe pieces.
 I will be using this instrument in the final movement of my piece.

 I have written for didg before and it is a fascinating instrument.
 Essentially it is a mouth percussion instrument a little bit like beat boxing but amplified and filtered through a giant tube.
 You can articulate words through the tube and can you can think of it like a giant natural microphone.
 The first time I wrote for Didgeridoo was for William Barton in a piece called The Dam commissioned by The Canberra International Festival.
 The Dam also featured Alex Oomens who is the soprano I have chosen to work with for the Oratorio.
 In The Dam, I used botanical names of animals and plants situated around a certain Dam in The Southern Highlands in NSW.
 I consider The Dam to be the prototype for the oratorio, and the spark of inspiration for making a sacred piece based the biosphere of a certain location.